Grathium-Industries/Grathium-Industries.github.io/src/pages/posts/blog/semicolon-less-javascript.md

     .filter(() => value > 0);
 ```

-If I was to add an additional `map` function to the end of this method chain, the usefulness of the Git blame would immediately be destroyed because I would be blamed for changing the `filter` line when the semi-column was removed.
+If I was to add an additional `map` function to the end of this method chain, the usefulness of the Git blame would immediately be destroyed because I would be blamed for changing the `filter` line when the semicolon was removed.

 ```diff
 const myData = [-2,-1,0,1,2];